thanpolas/toddmotto.github.io/_posts/2013-09-21-the-data-js-api-for-behavioural-binding-stop-using-selectors-in-your-javascript.md

 {% endhighlight %}

 It opens up some crazy things that are possible (imagine passing in an object into a tiny function and letting it run wild) - for the future I'd definitely like to experiment more.

+For now though, how about passing in JSON data into our module?
+Here's how we could fully extend the DOM with no selectors inside our core script:

+{% highlight javascript %}
+Module.myPlugin({
+  search: {
+    selector: 'search',
+    target: 'select'
+  }
+});
+{% endhighlight %}

 ### Food for thought
 I hope you've been a little intrigued at least from this article and what it presents, if so, here's some things to remember for future coding to aim for: